zvada/technology/docs/release/cut-sw-release.md

 done
 ```

-Ask Tim Theisen, Brian Lin, or someone with privileges on the `opensciencegrid.org` repo servers to upload the tarballs with the following procedure:
+Upload the tarballs with the following procedure:

+!!! note
+    If you do not have access to the tarball repository at UNL (osgcollab@hcc-osg-software.unl.edu),
+    please forward your public SSH key to Derek Weitzel.

 #### On a CS machine